There’s one thing that people miss when they give confidence advice and say “just love yourself”…

 So you have to spend more time naked and get familiar with your body.
 Did you know that studies prove that those who sleep naked have greater self-confidence?
 Like, seriously, try it.
 Sleep naked and just see how you feel.
 It goes with the idea of feeling your body and experiencing your body (as I talked about above).
 So I challenge you to spend more time naked with yourself in order to feel more comfortable in your own skin.

-7. When in doubt, focus out.
-Give other people compliments.
+7. When in doubt, focus OUT.

 Ok, last but not least, this one’s important.
 When in doubt, focus out.
 Make this your new mantra.
 Seriously when all else fails, focus out.
 But focus out in order to feel more comfortable in your own skin.
 Because sometimes we just get so caught up in our own heads.